Counterspeech

 How does it work?

 In our research, we have found many counterspeakers who have persisted at it daily or weekly, for years.
 Some do it alone, while others work in large groups, following their own codes of conduct.
 Group members also encourage each other to keep at it, an important practice as their efforts are generally unpaid, repetitive, and emotionally draining.
 Some groups have kept going consistently for more than seven years.
 Counterspeech can have a positive effect on discourse in several ways.
-It can convince people to stop posting harmful speech, by changing their beliefs or only their behavior.
+It can convince people to stop posting or spreading harmful content, by changing their beliefs or only their behavior.
 (The latter is possible since people can come to fear criticism or social sanction for publicly expressing a belief, even if they still hold it.)

 Discourse may also improve without any change in the views or online expression of people posting hatred.
 Instead, counterspeakers can succeed by influencing the “audience” - the people who read their comments.
 That audience often greatly outnumbers the original posters and counterspeakers, and often many of them agree with the counterspeakers, but most of them don’t post.
 Counterspeech can encourage a silent audience to chime in and even become regular counterspeakers, thus gradually shifting discourse toward the views expressed in counterspeech, even if no beliefs change.
 Audience views can also change, of course, in response to counterspeech.